NG-2022-Stanislav-Mykhailenko/NG_KillSwitch/README.md

 - works on Windows only

 ## Usage
-Before starting the bot, its token must be put into token.txt file with no newlines.
+Before starting the bot, copy config-example.py file to config.py and put the password and the token.
 Administrator privileges are required so that the bot is able to disable input and format partitions.
-Once the bot is started, send /start to its account on Telegram to see what can be done.
+Once the bot is started, send /start to its account on Telegram and enter the password to see what can be done.

 ## Licensing
 All code in this repository is Unlicensed, see UNLICENSE.